Education in Uzbekistan: Higher education

 Entrance exams for public universities, commonly referred to as DTM, are administered by the State Test Center.
 These exams hold significant weight as they establish the cut-off points from the applicants' pool for the same program.
 Consequently, they serve as a sole criterion for awarding scholarships.
+Uzbekistan has experienced rapid growth in its higher education sector over the past several years.
+As of the 2024/2025 academic year, the country has 222 higher education institutions, an increase of 95 institutions (or 74.8%) compared to the 2020/2021 academic year.